 Then you’ll need proof of health insurance (travel health insurance is permitted), a rental contract for your Croatian address (or hotel booking until you find one), and proof that you have no criminal offense convictions in your home country.

 Prepare for translating and notarizing all the documents.

 It costs 350 Kn (46 Euros) for a temporary stay permit, 240 Kn (32 Euros) for a biometric residence card, and 70 Kn (9 Euros) for administrative fees for the issuance of the same card, which totals 670 Kn (87 Euros).

 If you need a visa to enter Croatia in the first place and, instead of submitting the application at the local police station, you need to visit a diplomatic mission/consular post, the costs will be a bit higher: 420 Kn (55 Euros) for a temporary stay permit, 460 Kn (61 Euro) for the visa, and 310 Kn (41 Euro) for the biometric residence card, which totals to 1.190 Kn (157 Euros).

 Iceland’s long-term visa for remote workers and their family members is the shortest one available.
 It is valid for only 6 months.
 If you enter the Schengen space before, the number of days you spend there will be deducted from the visa duration too.

 The natural beauty of Iceland comes at a price.
-As one of the most expensive countries, it is no wonder that income requirements for Iceland are quite high.
+As one of the most expensive countries, it is no wonder that the income requirements for Iceland are quite high.
 If you want to be able to enjoy living over there, you better have some profitable business!

-The process of obtaining the digital nomad visa in Iceland starts with paying the processing fee and then submitting the application.
+The process of obtaining a digital nomad visa in Iceland starts with paying the processing fee and then submitting the application.
 Print it out and send it to the Directorate of Immigration.
 The process takes 3-4 weeks, and your visa will be issued only after you arrive in Iceland.

 Business Island offers the answers to the most common questions about Iceland’s digital nomad visa.